Khana (poet): Legacy

 Shrii P.R.
-Sarkar writes about her:"Based on the all-pervasive influence of the celestial bodies, a branch of knowledge arose in day-to-day life.
-And this branch of knowledge was beautifully nurtured, with all its flowers, leaves and twigs, by Kshana, a beloved daughter of Ráŕh, the offspring of the Ráŕhii Vaidyas caste of Bankura /Senbhum."
+Sarkar writes about her:

+Based on the all-pervasive influence of the celestial bodies, a branch of knowledge arose in day-to-day life.
+And this branch of knowledge was beautifully nurtured, with all its flowers, leaves and twigs, by Kshana, a beloved daughter of Ráŕh, the offspring of the Ráŕhii Vaidyas caste of Bankura /Senbhum.

-Through the centuries, Khana's advice has acquired the character of an oracle in rural Bengal (modern West Bengal, Bangladesh and parts of Bihar).
+Khanar Bachan

+Khana's poetries are called Khanar Bachan (or vachan; খনার বচন).
+These contain a short couplets or quatrains reflecting a robust common sense, such as "He who owns oxen, but does not plough, his sorry state lasts twelve months of the year", and "A little bit of salt, a little bit of bitter, and always stop before you are too full".
+These poetries are among the earliest compositions in Bengali literature, and still considered valuable for its traditional agricultural knowledge.
+Through the centuries, these poetries have acquired the character of an oracle in rural Bengal, modern-day West Bengal, Bangladesh and parts of Bihar.
 Ancient versions in Assamese and Oriya also exist.

-Advice such as "A little bit of salt, a little bit of bitter, and always stop before you are too full" is considered timeless.
+Khana's poetries have been included to the HSC English syllabus in Bangladesh.

 Popular culture

 On 15 June 2009, Indian-Bengali television channel Zee Bangla started to telecast a TV serial called Khona based on the life of Khana.
-The show follows the legend that states she was born and thereby lived in 'Sinhal' (Sri Lanka).
+The show follows the legend that states she was born and thereby lived in "Sinhal" (Sri Lanka).

 In 2019, Colors Bangla channel started a new serial named Khanar Bachan based on Khana's words and her conflicts with her father-in-law Varaha.